-We will return to a single, unified morning worship on Sept.
-6th at 10am.
-This will be accomplished by adding chairs to the sanctuary while maintaining modified social distancing in that room.
-We will replace rows that were formerly removed, reducing the amount of front-to-back spacing, while maintaining three center aisles and household groups of four to six chairs per unit.
-The result will be less capacity than we had before March, but enough capacity to accommodate all those who wish to attend on the Lord’s Day.
-The overflow room will remain in its current configuration so that those who prefer a full six feet of social distancing will have that option.
-We will continue to livestream the service for those who are unable to return to worship at this time.
+Lord's Day Worship at 10am & 5pm.
+The sanctuary maintains modified social distancing with reduced front-to-back spacing, while maintaining three center aisles and household groups of four to six chairs per unit.
+The overflow room accommodates those who prefer a full six feet of social distancing.
+We will continue to live-stream the service for those who are unable to return to worship at this time

-We will restart the Wednesday evening Bible study in-person on Sept.
-16th at 6pm.
-We will invite all who are able to attend a live class on Wednesday evenings starting in mid-September which will also be livestreamed and recorded for later viewing by those who cannot attend.
+Wednesday evening Bible study at 6pm.
+We invite all who are able to attend a live class on Wednesday evenings, which will also be live-streamed and recorded for later viewing by those who cannot attend.

 We will ask you to continue wearing a face covering as you enter and exit the church building, while visiting before and after the service with your brethren, when using the restroom, and when coming to the front to receive the bread and wine for communion.
-We understand this is uncomfortable and inconvenient and that not everyone agrees on the wisdom or effectiveness of this measure, but we are grateful for your participation and compliance as we continue to navigate this situation.
 You may continue to remove your face covering while at your seat during the worship services.

-We will ask you to continue refraining from handshakes and hugs while in the church building.
-This is hard to do, and we hope this too will change before long.
-But while some still have concerns about infection and risks to their health, let’s be careful and respectful of their conscience and wellbeing.
+We will ask you to continue refraining from handshakes and hugs while in the church building, in respect to the conscience and wellbeing of those that have concerns about infection and risks to their health.

 What Is Reformation OPC?